 WITH maxrec=1

 A select statement (our entire query) is how we retrieve data from the database.
 Our statement starts with a SELECT clause to denote this.
 There is an asterisk (*) in the SELECT clause.
 Everything we list here (we will see a list in a second) is data that will be returned from the query.
-These are the fields from the table we want to see.
 If you use a wildcard (*), then every field on the table is returned.

 Following the SELECT clause is the FROM clause.
 The FROM clause contains all of the tables we are selecting from.
-PERSON is the name of the table we are selecting from.
+We are selecting data from the PERSON table..

 Lastly, we have a WITH clause.
 The WITH keyword denotes control options - optional parameters we can apply to our query.
 One of these parameters is "maxrec" which controls the number of records our query returns.
 It is set to 1 because otherwise you would see every patient in your environment.